In This Article

 W-2G from online platforms: Tournament wins over $5,000 net of buy-in trigger a W-2G, same as live casinos.
 The platform may withhold 24% federal tax automatically.

-1099-K threshold: The IRS reduced the 1099-K reporting threshold to $600 for calendar year 2025 (after delays).
-Online gaming platforms may issue 1099-K forms for net withdrawals above that threshold.
-A 1099-K from a poker platform is not proof that the full amount is taxable — it reflects payment transactions, not net gambling income.
+1099-K threshold: Under the OBBBA (signed July 4, 2025), the federal 1099-K reporting threshold was permanently restored to $20,000 in gross payments AND 200+ transactions.
+The planned $600 threshold was retroactively repealed.
+NJ maintains a stricter $1,000 state threshold with no transaction minimum.
+Online gaming platforms may issue 1099-K forms for withdrawals above these thresholds.
+A 1099-K from a poker platform is not proof that the full amount is taxable - it reflects payment transactions, not net gambling income.
 You still need your session logs to calculate actual taxable gains.

 Out-of-state players: NJ online poker is geo-restricted to play while physically in NJ (or in certain allowed states via interstate compacts).
 If you're a NJ resident playing on a NJ-licensed site while physically in NJ, NJ income tax applies.
 If you play from another state while traveling, that state's rules may also apply.